scikit-rf/scikit-rf/doc/source/tutorials/plotting.rst

 ---------------
 This tutorial describes **skrf's** plotting features.

-If you would like to use skrf's plot styling,
+If you would like to use skrf's plot styling, use stylely

 .. ipython::

 	In [138]: rf.stylely()

-    In [138]: rf

-    In [138]: rf

 Plotting Methods